The-Learners-Circle/our-blog/Readme.md

 I clicked the purple button right below the header that says Install.  ![Screenshot of Java Download page](JavaVScodeExtension2.png?raw=true "Java Downloads Page")

 Bonus tip.
 Now how to start learning Java?
 I'm taking a free mooc by the University of Helsinki.
-Yes that's the Helsinki that's in Finland, but don't worry because the course is in English.
+Yes that's the Helsinki that's in Finland, but don't worry because the course is in English.[Java Helsinki Mooc](https://java-programming.mooc.fi/part-1/2-printing)

 ## Spring Boot
 If you want to build a server in Java, [Spring](https://spring.io/projects/spring-framework) is the most popular framework in the world.
 Try to learn it later.